laataiasu/laataiasu.github.io/content/post/2025-01-01-no-time-to-write-00/index.md

 and previously actually i want to list of my hall of shame / failure.

-taleb said succesful man has more failure that is hard to replicate than his success.
+[[Nassim Nicholas Taleb|taleb]] said succesful man has more failure that is hard to replicate than his success.

 ---
 2024-09-09